valkey-io/valkey-glide/java/DEVELOPER.md

     Rust
     ```bash
     # Run from the `java` folder
-    # will only need to run during the installation process
+    # will only need to run once during the installation process
     rustup component add clippy rustfmt
     cargo clippy --all-features --all-targets -- -D warnings
     cargo fmt --manifest-path ./Cargo.toml --all